trducng/repaper_qad/crosscoder.pytorch/README.md

 - [ ] The reconstruction is shit.
 It's even worse than just switching layer.
     - On median, an input has value of 1.2796.
 On median, we mis-predict by 1.2575.
 So, we are off by nearly 100%.
     - [ ] Don't involve the decoder in the reg section
-- [ ] Incorprate the explained variance into metrics
 - [x] Check if loading dataset is efficient
     - It's currently not.
 It has error in that even doesn't iterate through the whole dataset.
     - You want to achieve: